-The project budget is currently \$5.0 million.
+The total cost of the project is expected to be \$5.0 million.
 Significant savings have been made on this project due to relocation of the Depot site from Hodges Drive to Beenyup, Craigie where the City plans to lease 2.5 ha of land from the Water Corporation.